Timo Sarpaneva: Lancet, Kajakki and Orchid

 Sarpaneva's first international recognition in glass work came with a Grand Prix from the Milan Triennale in 1954 that included Sarpaneva's series Orkidea ("Orchid"), Kajakki ("Kayak"), and Lansetti ("Lancet") adopted for production by Iittala.
 He said of his favorite material:Glass is very mysterious.
 It's changing all the time.
 That's what makes it magical.
 It released me from the conventional and the three-dimensional.
 It opened its deepest reaches to me and took me on a journey to a fourth dimension.
 I understood the opportunities that clear, transparent glass gives to an artist and designer.
 The amoeboid abstraction "Lancet II" of the latter series, an asymmetrical clear-glass vase whose shape is only partly echoed by its hollow center, was selected by the U.S. magazine House Beautiful as "The Most Beautiful Design Object of the Year" 1954.
 At his hands distinctions between pure and applied art gradually became less and less meaningful – the glass vases he created in the 1950s exhibited clear sculptural qualities long before he decided to sever his connection with the vessel as a form in 1964 and to make pure sculpture in glass.
 The Lancet went on to inspire future generations of artists, including architect Ian Simpson whose London skyscraper One Blackfriars was inspired by its shape.

+Jääpuikko

+The Jääpuikko decanters are a series of glass vessels designed by the Finnish artist and industrial designer Timo Sarpaneva in 1958.
+Produced by the Finnish glass manufacturer Iittala, these pieces show Sarpaneva's approach to glassmaking, blending utility with sculptural aesthetics inspired by natural forms.
+The name "Jääpuikko," which translates to "icicle" in English, reflects the decanters' elongated, tapering shape that evokes the crystalline structure and organic irregularity of hanging ice formations.